the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 The following workshop will walk you through deploying a BinderHub onto a Microsoft Azure Kubernetes Service.
 It will be a publicly available service like [mybinder.org](https://mybinder.org).

+## :warning: Before You Start :warning:

+You will need the following resources to be able to participate in this workshop:

+* A Microsoft Azure Free Trial subscription - sign up here: https://azure.microsoft.com/en-gb/free/
+* A Docker Hub account - sign up here: https://hub.docker.com/signup

 ## Table of Contents

 * [General Information](#general-information)